bit-soul/bit-soul/README.md

 ### RoadMap
 1. Develop Discord Bot to sync group relation to Discord
 2. Develop Chrome plugin to sync follow relation to Twitter
-3. Use Rollup Tech to reduce operation time in 5-seconds
+3. Use Rollup Tech to reduce operation time to one-second
 4. Raise funds to give grants to the project who use BRC-Soul protocol

 ## Contact us